Zihao-Sheng/DATA_550_lab2_group14/README.md

 ## LOG 2026-01-13

 1. Just missing two less than 90 words reasoning now.
-2. **There is one problem: this dataset is missing the studio column, so I am using the countries column for the optional questions instead**
+2. **There is one problem: this dataset is missing the studio column, so I am using the countries column for the optional questions instead** (problem solved)

+## LOG 2016-01-14

+1. **changed the dataset and corresponding anwsers.**